neoforged/.github/primers/1.21.9/index.md

     - `SpecialModelRenderers#createBlockRenderers` now takes in a `SpecialModelRenderer$BakingContext` instead of an `EntityModelSet`
     - `StandingSignSpecialRenderer` now takes in a `MaterialSet` and a `Model$Simple` instead of a `Model`
 - `net.minecraft.client.renderer.texture`
+    - `SkinTextureDownloader` is now an instance class rather than a static method holder, taking in a `Proxy`, `TextureManager`, and the main thread `Executor`
+        - Most methods that were previously static are now instance methods
     - `SpriteContents` now takes in an optional `AnimationMetadataSection` and `MetadataSectionType$WithValue` list instead of a `ResourceMetadata`
         - `metadata` -> `getAdditionalMetadata`, not one-to-one
     - `SpriteLoader`